Skip to main content

 Know your systems

-Make sure that in your conversation with your Business Owner, you understand whether you are going to be the primary ISSO (or the only ISSO), or if you are going to be an assistant.
+During initial conversations with your Business Owner, make sure you understand whether you are going to be the primary ISSO (or the only ISSO) — or if you are going to be an assistant.
 Do you know where your system is located?
 When does the Authority to Operate (ATO) expire?
 Are you working on a new system?
 The more you know at the beginning, the easier it will be to prioritize and to work with your integrated team.
 If you have questions about any of this, reach out to the ISSO Support Team (ISSO@cms.hhs.gov).

 In addition to your BO and your CRA, there are others that you should get to know.
-We recommend that you reach out to them.
-We also recommend face to face meetings, at least initially.
-Some others you should get to know include:
+Face to face meetings are best, at least initially.
+Start by ensuring you know your portfolio team.
+Others you should meet with include:

 • Other ISSOs in your component, if applicable